bentayloruk/cantos/readme.md

 ## Why the name Cantos?

 Hmmm.
-I may change the name.
+I may change the name (I quite like [morph](http://en.wikipedia.org/wiki/Morph_(character))).
 I'm calling it Cantos at the moment as I'm on book 4 of Dan Simmons [Hyperion Cantos](http://en.wikipedia.org/wiki/Hyperion_Cantos) and Cantos seemed more applicable than Shrike (I need a Shrike OSS project).
 I'm listening to these books on Audible and they are AMAZING!